The Wandering Hill

+Reception

 Publishers Weekly said "McMurtry tosses in famous hunters and mountain men like Hugh Glass, Kit Carson and Tom Fitzpatrick, plus a buffalo stampede, grizzly bears and an Indian ambush, but these are just props to support the soap-opera antics of the Berrybender clan.
 A few folks manage to get themselves killed, but there are plenty of annoying Englishmen left to people the next two volumes."

 Kirkus wrote "Big issues masquerading as light fun.
 Highly entertaining."